tonytan48/KD-DocRE/README.md

 * tqdm

 ## Dataset
-The [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded following the instructions at [link]
+The [DocRED](https://www.aclweb.org/anthology/P19-1074/) dataset can be downloaded following the instructions at https://github.com/thunlp/DocRED
 ```
 root
  |-- dataset